opentripplanner/OpenTripPlanner/doc/user/Netex-Tutorial.md

 Now you can instruct OTP to build a graph from this configuration file:

-`java -Xmx10G otp.jar --build --save .`
+`java -Xmx10G -jar otp.jar --build --save .`

 This should produce a file `graph.obj` in the same directory as your `build-config.json`.

+Building the Norway graph requires downloading about 1.5GB of input data so stay patient at the beginning particularly on a slow internet connection.
-Building the Norway graph takes approximately 10 minutes (without elevation data, as configured above), and can be done within 10GB of heap memory (JVM switch `-Xmx10G`).
-Increasing that to 12 or 14GB might speed it up a bit if you have the space.
-The Graph file it produces is just under 600MB.
-The server will take about 30 seconds to load this Graph and start up, and will consume about 4GB of heap memory under light use.
+The actual build takes approximately 10 minutes (without elevation data, as is configured above), and can be done within 16GB of heap memory (JVM switch `-Xmx16G`).
+The Graph file it produces is about 1.1 GB.
+The server will take about 30 seconds to load this graph and start up, and will consume about 6GB of heap memory under light use.

 You can then start up an OTP server with a command like this:

-`java -Xmx6G otp.jar --load .`
+`java -Xmx6G -jar otp.jar --load .`

 Once the server is started up, go to `http://localhost:8080` in a browser to try out your server using OTP's built in testing web client.
 Try some long trips like Oslo to Bergen and see if you can